compute-io/linear-regression/README.md

 });
 ```

-Note that, in the special case where the *y*-intercept is `0`, this is equivalent to computing a linear regression model which assumes a polynomial of the form
+Note that, in the special case where the *y*-intercept is `0`, this is equivalent to computing a linear model which assumes a polynomial of the form

 ```
 f(x) = y = bx